-This paper describes the main solar energy plants and the control problems involved and how control systems can help in increasing their efficiency.
-Some illustrative examples are given.
+This work describes the main solar energy plants and the control problems involved and how control systems can help in increasing their efficiency.

 The paper is organized as follows: section 2 describes the main technologies used for solar energy production.
 The main control problems encountered are described in section 3.
-Section 4 focuses on some of the control problems found in solar towers while section 5 is devoted to parabolic trough collectors.
+Section 4 focuses on some of the control problems found in solar towers while section 5 is devoted to parabolic trough collectors, with a real application of a model predictive control algorithm.